NorthStar's statement on recent police violence and racist incidents across the United States

 Wednesday June 3, 2020

-The wave of protests and sometimes violent clashes that have followed, have engulfed the nation and the world as the power of people speak and demand to be heard.
-We stand with those outraged by his death and deeply hurt by the ongoing violence and systemic oppression experienced by African American communities.
+The wave of protests and sometimes violent clashes that have followed have engulfed the nation and the world as the power of people speak and demand to be heard.
+We stand with those outraged by Mr. Floyd's death and are deeply hurt by the ongoing violence and systemic oppression experienced by African American communities.

 The mission of our organization is to work together with people with mental health issues so that they can thrive, and advocating for policies that support that goal - including justice reform.
 People with mental health issues are frustratingly over-represented in the justice system.
 Many people have been subjected to extremely adverse experiences due to structural oppression and related unwarranted encounters with police and the justice system.
 Such encounters leave lasting trauma and deepen mental health issues thus perpetuating a cycle.